Ladder99/ladder99/docs/source/contributing.rst

 *************************

-Build MTConnect Agent Docker image
+Building Agent image
 ====================================

+The Agent image should only need to be built to handle another architecture, or keep up-to-date with the latest cppagent version -

 See https://github.com/Ladder99/mtconnect-agent.

-Build MTConnect Adapter Docker image
+Building Adapter image
 ====================================

-Build a multiarchitecture Docker image and deploy it to our Ladder99 Docker Hub -
+If you develop a plugin for the adapter or make other changes to it, build a multiarchitecture Docker image and deploy it to our Ladder99 Docker Hub -

    .. code:: console

       shell/adapter/build

-Build documentation
+Building documentation
 ==================================

 This documentation is hosted by readthedocs.org, and is built and deployed automatically on changes being pushed to the GitHub repo.